This cacophony of email copywriting tips was initially intended as notes to myself.

 Precision bolt-action rifles on the other hand…?
 Difficult to use, expensive, and rare.
 But laser-focused.

-Sniper approach?
+And the sniper approach?
 One target, one offer, one purchase.

 Write your emails with one goal – and CTA – in mind.